+Soil that is impacted with ash and requires excavation for planned site redevelopment activities will need to be transported off-site for disposal.
 In consideration of the ash materials being widespread at various locations of the subject site, and the soil cover system that will be implemented as described in other sections of this Soil Management Plan, the areal extent of excavation for ash and debris wastes will be only as necessary to complete the scheduled site redevelopment.
-It is intended that the depths of removal be similarly limited to scheduled depths of excavations; however, if existing available information suggests that waste ash/debris exists at only a limited distance (generally considered to be within 3 feet) below scheduled depths of excavations, removal of the additional material should be conducted to limit the amount of material that would remain below permanent structures or site features to be constructed.
+It is intended that the depths of removal be similarly limited to scheduled depths of excavations; however, if existing available information suggests that waste ash/debris exists at only a limited distance below scheduled depths of excavations, removal of the additional material should be conducted to limit the amount of material that would remain below permanent structures or site features to be constructed.

-Excavated soil should be field examined for the visual and/or olfactive indicators of the presence of ash and debris materials or the potential presence of petroleum- or chemicalrelated impacts.
-In the event that petroleum- or chemical-related impacts are identified, procedures described in Section 7 should be implemented.
+Excavated soil should be field examined for the visual and/or olfactive indicators of the presence of ash and debris materials or the potential presence of petroleum- or chemical-related impacts.
+In the event that petroleum- or chemical-related impacts are identified, procedures described in Section 7 should implemented.

 Excavated soil should be segregated between soil that is impacted with ash and overburden soil that does not exhibit visual evidence of these wastes.
-The impacted soil should be moved and placed directly in locations where ash material already exists and will remain (reference Section 11.1), directly loaded for subsequent transport and disposal (reference Section 12), or temporarily stockpiled prior to final disposition (reference Section 5.2).
-The overburden soil can be processed for reuse on-site, provided applicable conditions are satisfied (reference Section 11.2).
+The impacted soil should be stockpiled or directly loaded for subsequent transport and disposal.
+The overburden soil can be processed for reuse on-site, provided applicable conditions are satisfied (reference Section 11).